vn2706/Multiple-Disease-Prediction-System/README.md

 The Spyder IDE has been utilized to write the code for the multiple disease prediction system.

 <p align="justify">Installation of Spyder IDE: The preferred method of installation is to install Spyder using Anaconda.
-By default, Spyder is included in Anaconda.</p>
+By default, Spyder is included in Anaconda.Anaconda can be installed from https://docs.anaconda.com/anaconda/install/windows/ for the windows platform.</p>

 **LIBRARIES**